 The Workplace Wellbeing Index

-In 2016, Mind will launch a Workplace Wellbeing Index which will be a benchmark of best policy and practice and will publicly rank employers on how effectively they are addressing staff mental wellbeing.
+In 2016, Mind launched a Workplace Wellbeing Index which benchmarks best policy and practice and ranks employers on how effectively they are addressing staff mental wellbeing.

 Mind will offer support and guidance to participating organisations based on their results structured to increase employee mental wellbeing and deliver business benefits.